larspage/RestaurantDeveloper/PROJECT_STATUS.md

 ---

 ## 🔥 **RECENT ACCOMPLISHMENTS**
+- **June 2025**: Fixed critical module resolution issues by converting the project to use **npm Workspaces**.
+- **June 2025**: Replaced the buggy custom file uploader with the robust `react-dropzone` library.
+- **June 2025**: Stabilized the backend development server by creating and enforcing a `nodemon.json` configuration to prevent crashes on file uploads.
+- **June 2025**: Corrected backend file type validation to properly accept PNG and other image formats.
+- **June 2025**: Removed all lingering UI bugs and debug code related to image uploads.
 - **June 2025**: Implemented image upload functionality for menu items with progress tracking
 - **June 2025**: Created MenuItemForm component with image preview and upload functionality
 - **June 2025**: Implemented MinIO storage for local development and configured for DigitalOcean Spaces